 Press release: (Download the full report below)

-Fadel Abdul Ghany, Director of the Syrian Network for Human Rights, says:
+Fadel Abdul Ghani, Director of the Syrian Network for Human Rights, said:

 “The local administration elections conducted by the Syrian regime violate the most basic principles of human rights in candidacy and freedom of choice, as they lack independence, and the lists of candidates are imposed by the power of the security services, the vast majority of whom are members of the Baath Party, the party that has ruled Syria for more than fifty years in favor of authoritarian rule; these are illegitimate elections similar to the presidential and parliamentary elections, not representing the will and rights of the Syrian people.”

 The Syrian regime gives importance to these elections in its attempt to confirm the idea of its continuing presence by exercising constitutional functions and conducting elections in a timely manner, in an effort to validate the concept of its victory in the eyes of its supporters.
 The Syrian regime created 26 new administrative units whose administrations were included in the elections, allowing the regime to offer more positions to its loyalists, despite being aware that these new administrative units provide no benefit to citizens